teppyboy/scripts/games/LoL/linux/README.md

 ## `sulaunchhelper2.sh`
 This script is a wrapper for `sulaunchhelper2.py` for use with Lutris pre-game launch script.
 ### Installation
-> This script no longer wrap `syscall_check.sh`, if you need to execute that script alongside this one, I recommend you to take a look at [preloader.sh](../../../apps/Lutris#preloadersh)
+> This script no longer wraps `syscall_check.sh`, if you need to execute that script alongside this one, I recommend you to take a look at [preloader.sh](../../../apps/Lutris#preloadersh)

 + To install you must have `sulaunchhelper2.py` present, if not you can execute these to quickly download them (to current directory):
 ```sh